-In focusing so closely upon poor attendance, We do not wish to lose sight of the fact that we need to thank the vast majority of you for ensuring that your children attend so well.
+In focusing so closely upon poor attendance, We do not wish to lose sight of the fact that we need to thank the vast majority of parents for ensuring that their children attend so well.

 If your child is not in school please let us know the reason, if possible before 9:30 am on the first day of absence, by: